jim-easterbrook/pywws/README.txt

-	Plot.py			-- plots weather data using an XML recipe WindRose.py		-- draw a "wind rose" using an XML recipe Template.py		-- creates text data file based on a template Upload.py		-- uploads files to a web site by ftp ToTwitter.py		-- posts a message to a Twitter account EWtoPy.py		-- converts EasyWeather.dat to DataStore format UpgradeFrom0-1.py	-- converts v0.1 datastore to v0.3
+	Plot.py			-- plots weather data using an XML recipe WindRose.py		-- draw a "wind rose" using an XML recipe Template.py		-- creates text data file based on a template Upload.py		-- uploads files to a web site by ftp or sftp ToTwitter.py		-- posts a message to a Twitter account EWtoPy.py		-- converts EasyWeather.dat to DataStore format UpgradeFrom0-1.py	-- converts v0.1 datastore to v0.3